snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 * Setup data
 * Visually inspect the data
 * Perform preliminary analysis
-Check for and address autocorrelation
+* Check for and address autocorrelation
-Run the final model
+* Run the final model
-Plot the results
+* Plot the results
-Predict relative and absolute effects
+* Predict relative and absolute effects

+work through the following steps and conduct an interrupted time series analysis:

+* Setup data: prepare your data for analysis by adding necessary variables

+* Visually inspect the data: plot the data and look for potential problems

+* Perform preliminary analysis: perform a standard regression model with a time series specification

+* Check for and address autocorrelation: use the standard regression results to assess whether autocorrelation is present and, if so, determine what parameters to use in modelling

+* Run the final model: run and interpret a final analytic model that accounts for autocorrelation

+* Plot the results: plot the results of the model for presentation Predict relative and absolute effects: use the model results to predict the impact of the intervention